• Skip to primary navigation

 Healthy Hidden Veggie Meatballs

-How to make these hidden veggie meatballs:
+How to make these meatballs with veggies:

 Use your food processor to chop up the onion and then transfer to a large bowl.
 You don’t have to clean out the food processor in between the veggies because they’re all eventually going to the same place.
 Then, place the carrots into the food processor and chop the carrots.
 Transfer to the bowl.
 Add the zucchini to the food processor and chop up.
 Then, add that to the bowl.